MatAtBread/nodent/README-v0-1-38.md

 functions returning functions.
 AJS introduces two syntactic constructs to make this pattern readable and "natural" for all those procedural, synchronous guys out there.

-To declare an asynchronous function, put "async" in front of the definition. "async" is an ES7 keyword.
-You shouldn't use it as a top level identifier (variable or function name) in ES7 code.
+To declare an asynchronous function, put "async-" in front of the definition.
+Note "async" is like a modifier, there's no variable or function called "async", the syntax transformer just checks for that lexical token.
 This is how it looks:

-	async function myFunc(args) {
+	async-function myFunc(args) {
 	 	if (!args)
 	 		throw new Error("Missing parameters") ;
 	 	return doSomething(args) ;